-33. The legal provisions on school discipline also provide members of staff with the power to use reasonable force to prevent pupils from committing an offence injuring themselves or others, or damaging property, and to maintain good order and discipline in the classroom.
+The legal provisions on school discipline also give staff members the power to use reasonable force to prevent pupils from committing an offence, injuring themselves or others, or damaging property and to maintain good order and discipline in the classroom.

-34. Head teachers and authorized school staff may also use such force as is reasonable given the circumstances when conducting a search without consent for knives or weapons, alcohol, illegal drugs, stolen items, tobacco and cigarette papers, fireworks, pornographic images or articles that have been or could be used to commit an offence or cause harm.
+Head teachers and authorised school staff may also use such force as is reasonable given the circumstances when searching without consent for knives or weapons, alcohol, illegal drugs, stolen items, tobacco and cigarette papers, fireworks, pornographic images or articles that have been or could be used to commit an offence or cause harm.
 Force cannot be used to search for items banned under the school rules